petarturukalo/micro-guitar-tuner/README.md

 The following lists the DSP steps involved in processing a "frame" of audio samples for a detected note.

 1. Apply a band-pass filter, mostly for its low-pass (anti-aliasing) filter part to cut off frequencies above the Nyquist frequency and prevent aliasing.
-To visualise the filter with GNU Octave, do `make -C core plot-filter-coeffs`.
+To visualise the filter with GNU Octave, run `make -C core plot-filter-coeffs`.
 2. Run FFT to convert samples from time domain to frequency domain.
 3. Convert the complex number output of the FFT to magnitudes to get the energy of the spectra.